mursalfk/Certificate-Generator/README.md

 - Make Sure the .xlsx file has following column in exact same shape:
   - Name
 # You are ready to run :heavy_check_mark:
-+ Type the following command in Git Bash or CMD in the same folder:
++ Type the following commnd in Git Bash or CMD in the same folder:
   + **_python certs.py_**

 # For Help